 If you're interested in other travel jobs in hospitality, look into becoming an overland tour guide.
 As a guide, you'll take groups of travelers across continents via land travel for months on end.
+Another option to travel by sea is to work on a cruise ship.

 - STCW10 (Basic Safety Training)